 An indicator that the College has sufficient resources available to meet its obligations is the current ratio (current assets to current liabilities).
-This ratio is calculated at 13.2 to 1 and 9.5 to 1 for 2016 and 2015, respectively.
-The improvement is mainly attributable to increases in cash and cash equivalents from increased operating revenue and decreased operating expenses.
-Though operating revenues increased moderately by \$125,000, operating expenses decreased by \$1.3 million, demonstrating a tight fiscal responsibility that allows the College to maintain a robust cash balance which demonstrates continued asset growth for Fiscal Year 2016.
+This ratio is calculated at 14.1 to 1 and 13.2 to 1 for 2017 and 2016, respectively.
+The improvement is mainly attributable to increases in cash and cash equivalents from only slight declines in operating revenue, only slight increases in operating expenses, and significant increases in investment income.
+Operating revenues decreased moderately by \$112K or 2.1%, while operating expenses increased by \$138K or 0.9%.
+Even with these negative variances over prior year, the college still demonstrates the ability to increase cash reserves; operating on tight fiscal responsibility.

-West Virginia Northern Community College continues to maintain a strong cash position with current cash and cash equivalents representing 34% of total assets for FY 2016.
-The College has added approximately \$18.6 million in net fixed assets over the last 10 years.
-More detailed data with respect to capital assets for the years ended June 30, 2016 and 2015 can be found in footnote 5 to these financial statements.
+West Virginia Northern Community College continues to maintain a strong cash position with cash and cash equivalents representing 37.7% of total assets for FY 2017.
+The College has added approximately \$354K in net fixed assets over the last year with \$267K of construction in progress as well.
+More detailed data with respect to capital assets for the years ended June 30, 2017 and 2016 can be found in footnote 5 to these financial statements.